Breast Cancer TreatmentConveniently located to serve the areas of Dallas, North Dallas, Southlake and the mid-cities.

 - No longer require mammograms for surveillance

-- More invasive procedure, losing sensation to the breast and nipple
+- A more invasive procedure, losing sensation to the breast and nipple

 - If breast reconstruction after mastectomy is desired, it may require multiple staged procedure

-Coordinated surgery between the breast surgeon and plastic surgeon, to facilitate cancer removal and do a simultaneous breast reduction and lift.
+This is a coordinated surgery between the breast surgeon and plastic surgeon to facilitate cancer removal and do a simultaneous breast reduction and lift.

-Location and size of cancer will dictate the scar location and size, the degree of reduction, and lift.
+The location and size of the cancer will dictate the scar location and size, the degree of reduction, and lift.